telemarq/redmine_ballcourt/README.md

 Firstly, you can restrict the users or projects that are considered by specifying them in the settings.
 For example, you could set `include_users = ["my_username"]` .

 Secondly, you can use the `-d` flag to specify a debug email address, and the messages will all be sent to that address instead of to the users concerned.
-So to see the messages that would be sent to user1 and user2, you could run:
+So to see the messages that would be sent to user1 and user2, you could specify them in the `include_users` setting in your configuration file and then run:

-`redmine-ballcourt -d myemail@example.com username1 username2`
+`redmine-ballcourt -d myemail@example.com`

 Thirdly, you can use the `-n` flag to specify a dry run, which will print the emails to the console instead of sending them.